 - February 20th, 2013 – The discovery of Kepler-37b is announced.
 The smallest known exoplanet, it’s only slightly larger than our own Moon.
 It orbits its parent star at less than one-third of Mercury’s distance from the Sun.
 At that distance, it seems highly unlikely to support any kind of life.

 On May 15th, 2013.
 NASA holds a press conference to announce the failure of a second reaction wheel.
 With only two of the four wheels functioning, the program risks cancellation.
-The telescope can no longer point at the designated area of sky with the accuracy required for its primary mission and NASA begins to consider other options.
-One such option is to find new ways for the telescope to perform astronomical studies.

 - September 30th, 2013 – The first cloud map of an exoplanet, Kepler-7b, based upon data from Kepler, is made public.